 When it comes to the Discover picks, prioritize options that lock down the board.

 - Hydrologist – Noble Sacrifice is usually a high priority pick, but especially so when facing 2-health minions.
-With Righteous Protector in play Redemption and Getaway Kodo can be good choices to keep your defenses up.
+With Righteous Protector in play Redemption can be a good choice to keep your defenses up.
 In rare situations, Repentance can punish an opponent trying to sneak a big minion into play.

 Against Control matchups, you are the beatdown.
 As such, you need to emphasize applying pressure, especially in the first few turns.
 Landing a Murloc Tidecaller into Rockpool Hunter and Murloc Warleader can be devastating.

 Sunkeeper Tarim is an amazingly flexible tool in this matchup.
 Often, he can provide a little bit of extra, unexpected burst to close out games.
 Remember that Murloc Warleader attack buffs stack on top of the stat change from Tarim.
 Other times, Sunkeeper can neutralize massive threats on the other side of the board.
+A great example of this is Control Warlock with his Voidlord.
+Using Tarim vs Voidlord is amazing, because not only you can easily deal with the 3/3 Taunt (as opposed to 3/9), all the spawned Voidwalkers are 1/3, so you can trade them easily with the rest of your board.
 Use this card wisely for whatever the situation dictates.

 In Control matchups, you want to find either value generators or aggressions with your Discover cards.

-- Gentle Megasaur – In slower matchups, defensives tools such as Divine Shield, Deathrattle, Can’t be targeted, and +3 Health are all helpful in protecting against AoE.
+- Gentle Megasaur – In slower matchups, defensives tools such as Divine Shield, Deathrattle, and +3 Health are all helpful in protecting against AoE.
 When you need to turn up the heat, however, +3 Attack and Windfury can apply a lot of pressure.
+Poisonous is a more situational pick, but it works incredibly well if your opponent drops a big minion on the board (like Voidlord or a big minion summoned by Spiteful Summoner).

 Epic Card Replacements